CulturalMe/meteor-slingshot/README.md

 MyStorageService = {

   /**
-   * Define the additional parameters that your your service uses here.
+   * Define the additional parameters that your service uses here.
    *
    * Note that some parameters like maxSize are shared by all services.
 You do
    * not need to define those by yourself.